Technology and Sexuality

 Each award recipient receives recognition at an award event, scholarship and internship opportunities, access to a national network of technical young women, and other various prizes — computing resources, gadgets, sponsor swag, engraved awards and certificates, and more.
 Additionally, National Award recipients receive $500, a laptop, and a trip to attend the Bank of America Technology Showcase and Awards Ceremony on March 7, 2015.

 Did you know that educators play a significant role in connecting young women to this award?
 More than 65% of applicants report learning about the Aspirations Award from a teacher or other educator.
-Tell young women to get started by registering online.
-For detailed application information, please take a look at the how-to guide and FAQ webpage.
+Tell young women to get started by registering online at aspirations.org.